-Other than attending a university, aspiring database administrators can get necessary experience from other avenues.
-To learn the main database language, users can easily take online SQL courses through sites like Code Academy, Khan Academy, edX, and Udemy.
+Other than attending a university for a degree in computer science, aspiring database administrators can get necessary experience from other avenues.
+To learn the main database language, users can easily take online SQL courses through sites like Code Academy, Khan Academy, edX and Udemy.
 Bootcamps are also great options for learning SQL; Switchup lists some of the best SQL bootcamps and programming classes.

 Prospective database administrators can also gain knowledge or perfect their expertise through database certifications.
-According to Pluralsight, Oracle, IBM, Microsoft, SAP, MongoDB, and Cassandra are some of the major IT vendors that offer top database administration certifications.
+According to Pluralsight, Oracle, IBM, Microsoft, SAP, MongoDB and Cassandra are some of the major information technology vendors that offer top database administration certifications.

 - 7 big data wishes for 2021: IoT standardization, stronger use cases, and more (TechRepublic)